MehmetAkkocan/HolderNFTRank/README.md

 Preparation

 This lib expects you to have wallets which rank nft hold array file of all mints.
 Copy to src/hashlish.json of all mint address.
+Copy to src/ranks folder that output jsons from https://github.com/MehmetAkkocan/NFTRankLister.
-Copy to ranks folder that output from this jsons https://github.com/MehmetAkkocan/NFTRankLister
+Copy to src/snapshots folder that output json file from https://github.com/MehmetAkkocan/SnapshotHolders.

 holderNFTRank